***previously titled "A Beautiful Lie"

 "You're a dumpster diver?"

-"Well, I-I don't...I mean I-" Quickly feeling his face flush from what he could assume to be either nervousness or just plain embarrassment, Peter quickly folded his arms across his chest defensively and shook his head.
-"Okay, umm...L-listen, I know I didn't sign up for...for a-any grant or-"
+"Well, I-I don't...I mean I-" The kid's face quickly went flush from either nervousness or just plain embarrassment before he was glancing away with a little huff.
+"Okay, umm...listen, I know I didn't sign up for...for a-any grant or-"

 "Ah, ah, ah!"
 Tony snapped sharply, waving his hand for added effect.
 "Me first."

-Peter watched with batted breath as Tony reached into his pocket and pulled out a phone that could make his look like a bar of soap that'd been colored in with a sharpie.
+The man reached into his pocket and pulled out a phone.
 "Quick question of the rhetorical variety..."
 Tapping his fingers across the device, a small holographic screen materialized above the surface, facing out towards Peter.
-The video displayed on the projection was enough to make Peter's heart stop altogether, the words Tony uttered next completely obliterating it.

 "That's you, isn't it?"